HaveAGitGat/HBBatchBeast/README.md

 INSTALLATION - macOS:

-Step 1: Make sure you have HandbrakeCLI installed:
+Step 1: Make sure you have HandbrakeCLI installed.
+The easiest way is using Hombrew, paste the following into a terminal:

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"